krg7880/node-stubby-server-cli/README.md

 # node-stubby-server-cli
-Module which exposes the Stubby Server API interface from node.
+| Module which exposes the Stubby Server API interface from node.
+The API is clean and simple to use.
+| Note that if you mute() the client, you cannot get any events so it's recommended not to do this.

 ## Example usage
 ```javascript